aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-gradient-addition/vertical/_index.md

 - **Do I need a license?** A free trial works for development; a commercial license is required for production.
 - **Is this compatible with Java 8+?** Yes, the API supports Java 8 and later versions.
 - **How long does implementation take?** Typically under 10 minutes once the environment is set up.

+## What is a Vertical Gradient?
+A vertical gradient is a linear color blend that runs along the Y‑axis of a shape.
+It starts with one color at the top edge and gradually transitions to another color at the bottom edge, giving a three‑dimensional feel to flat graphics.

+## Why Use a Vertical Gradient in XPS?
+- **Improved aesthetics:** Gradients add depth and a modern look to static shapes.
+- **Brand consistency:** Match corporate colors smoothly across pages.
+- **Easy customization:** Change colors or stop positions without redesigning graphics.

 ## Prerequisites
 Before we dive into the code, make sure you have the following: